Skip to content

 III.
 Conciseness

-Message should be brief.
-Unnecessary words should be avoided to save the time of sender and the receiver.
+The message should be brief.
+Unnecessary words should be avoided to save time between the sender and the receiver.
 Efforts should be made to include all the necessary contents in the shortest possible message.

 Example